pengan1987/digital-media-archaeology/multimedia-pc.md

 Even the PowerMac G4 produced in 2003, which we're using for the demonstration, had a hard drive capacity of only 60GB, accommodating less than 100 CD-ROMs.
 By the mid-1990s, the introduction of DVD-ROMs increased the storage capacity to 4.7GB per disc, meaning it would take just 12 to 13 discs to fill up this computer's hard drive.

 Therefore, CD-ROMs, representing optical media, served as substantial storage devices for a considerable period.
 The widespread adoption of CD drives made it possible to distribute software content that was previously difficult to carry using floppy disks as the primary distribution method.
 Games distributed on CD-ROMs often included high-quality pre-recorded audio for background music and sound effects.
 Many also featured pre-rendered high-quality cinematic videos, content that couldn't fit on floppy disks.
 Some artists attempted to distribute their multimedia works via CD-ROM.
-Sandra Fauconnier, a Belgian art historian, established "The CD-ROM Cabinet," an art preservation project for CD-ROMs, making some disc image files available for public access via the Internet Archive.
+Sandra Fauconnier, a Belgian art historian, established "[The CD-ROM Cabinet](https://cdromcabinet.tumblr.com/)", an art preservation project for CD-ROMs, making some disc image files available for public access via the Internet Archive.

 One of the demonstrations to follow is the game "Myst," one of the most iconic early CD-ROM games and the best-selling PC game of the 1990s, with sales reaching 6 million copies, a figure surpassed only in 2002 by "The Sims."
 It's worth noting that the initial version of Myst was developed on a Macintosh using HyperCard.